by Nimit Kaur

 Outside of Covid-19, many online eBooks are scanned pictures of the book.
 Screen-readers are unable to read scanned PDF’s, so the individual has to run optical character recognition software on the PDF to make it somewhat readable.
 Sometimes, the individual has to physically scan the book because a poor scan results in a very poor Optical Character Recognition (OCR).
 College Disability Services Offices have a much greater liability to work with their students, therefore, they often do much of the scanning and conversion.
 In the case of employment, many of those poorly scanned PDF’s are now forms that an employee is required to submit to their companies.
 Even though the disability services offices in colleges are required to work with students, the employment has a much greater responsibility on the individual.
 The result of an employee’s accommodations is typically based on a supervisor’s or the owner’s discretion.

 Recently, the College Board began administering at home Advanced Placement Tests due to Covid-19.
 Individuals who use assistive technology faced new barriers because the graphs, charts and diagrams were not adequately described.
 When the students communicated this issue to the College Board, the administration suggested having someone at home describe graphs and charts.
 This answer is a hindrance to the student’s ability to take the test because not every student has a family member with adequate education and experience to be able to describe such complicated graphs.
 In addition, the time it takes to verbally describe the graph would take away from the testing time limits.
 This was putting students who relied on assistive technology at an unfair disadvantage.
 Several students joined by the National Federation of the Blind stepped up and sued the College Board.
-This resulted in some improvements; however, the progress is yet to be made.
+This resulted in some improvements; however, full progress is yet to be made.
 AP tests are the crucial aspect of some transitioning students and can be a factor in admission eligibility.
 By implementing a system that leaves out a certain group of individuals, we are making the access of such information difficult and unequal.

 It is definitely true that there are solutions to these accessibility barriers.
 Whether it is to use a third-party such as the disability services office converting documents or to simply use teamwork skills in order to exchange information and assistance with colleagues at work.
 My point is not that these barriers are impossible to overcome.
 Rather, I argue that these barriers require extra steps and planning for the affected individuals, therefore, the experiences are not as spontaneous and seamless as for those who are not using assistive technology.
 Even though information is a human right that must be granted to all individuals in academia and employment, the access to such information is limited greatly for individuals who use assistive technology.